panteLx/easynews-plus-plus/README.md

 When strict matching is enabled, only exact title matches are returned.
 When disabled, the addon uses smart matching to find related content.
 By default, strict matching is enabled.

-### How does the custom title system work?
+### How does the custom title & TMDB integration system work?

-The custom title system helps find content with alternative titles or translations:
+The custom title & TMDB integration system helps find content with alternative titles or translations:

-1. Original titles are combined with custom translations
+1. Original titles are combined with custom translations and TMDB translations
 2. Additional titles from metadata are incorporated
+3. TMDB API integration fetches localized titles in your preferred language
+4. Translated titles are automatically sanitized for improved search accuracy
-3. Partial matching enables finding related content
+5. Partial matching enables finding related content
-4. Self-hosted users can add custom titles via custom-titles.json
+6. Self-hosted users can add custom titles via custom-titles.json

 > [!NOTE]
 > To add custom titles to the public instance, please create a new issue with your suggestions.